Palmer Glacier

-Palmer Glacier is a glacier on the south slopes of Mount Hood in the U.S. state of Oregon.
-The glacier is situated at an elevation range of 9300 to 6200 ft, and was named for Joel Palmer, an Oregon pioneer.
-Palmer Glacier is the most well-known of the twelve glaciers on the mountain, and is a popular destination for snow sport enthusiasts.
-Some of the lower part is within the Timberline ski area, and can be accessed by Sno-Cat or chairlift, conditions permitting.
+Palmer Glacier is an extinct glacier on the south slopes of Mount Hood in the U.S. state of Oregon.
+With glacial ice movement having stopped in the mid-1980s, it is now considered a snowfield rather than an active glacier.
+The former glacier, now snowfield, is situated at an elevation range of 9300 to 6200 ft, and was named for Joel Palmer, an Oregon pioneer.
+Palmer Glacier is the most well-known of the twelve glaciers on the mountain, despite no longer technically qualifying as a glacier, and is a popular destination for snowsports enthusiasts as it is the only US resort that consistently runs its chairlifts from winter through summer.

+Much of the lower section of the snowfield is within the Timberline ski area, and can be accessed by Sno-Cat or chairlift, conditions permitting.
+Palmer chairlift, which ascends to an elevation of 8,500 feet (2,590m) provides lift assisted access to the snowfield and runs from spring to early fall when conditions allow.
+High wind and copious upper mountain snow prevent Palmer lift from being run in the winter.
+The lift also provides easier access to upper mountain terrain for those seeking to summit Mt.
+Hood, instead of requiring a full hike to the summit.
+Skis or a snowboard are required to board Palmer lift, however the Magic Mile lift which accesses the lower snowfield can be ridden at a discounted price without skis or a snowboard.

-The glacier is a remnant of the massive glaciers that formed during the last ice age, and is the only location in North America that provides skiing and snowboarding all twelve months of the year.
+The glacier is a remnant of the massive glaciers that formed during the last ice age, and is the only location in North America that can provide skiing and snowboarding all twelve months of the year.
+However the ski and snowboard season typically ends in September or August and is dependent on snowfield conditions, it is rare for the season to extend beyond September.